-In our inaugural CCE Corner, we began discussing the lessons we’ve learned for thriving in a classical Christian school – and in life!
-This second lesson will be the most philosophical (and the longest) entry for the simple reason that it’s been our experience that it’s foundational for all education.
+In our inaugural CCE Corner, we began discussing the lessons we’ve learned for thriving in a classical Christian school—and in life!
+This second lesson will be a more philosophical entry for the simple reason that it’s been our experience that it’s foundational for all education.
 We hope you will take the time to not only read this lesson, but also ponder what it means for your family and our Trinitas community.

 Lesson 2.
-Baptizing your imagination: You are what you love.
+You are what you love: baptizing your imagination

 Authors J.R.R.
 Tolkien, C.S.
 Lewis, as well as George MacDonald before them, understood the importance of cultivating a wise imagination.
 These authors argued that fantasy is important for living in the real world.
 That’s in part because (good) fantasy stories increase our powers of observation and give us hope.
 But more than that, these authors believed stories are the primary way of truth-telling which brings back our identities as made in the image of God, the ultimate Storyteller.

 Even if you aren’t familiar with these authors, perhaps you’ve seen ways in which the imagination plays an important role in education, in character development, and in spiritual formation.
 It is essential for understanding new or abstract concepts, for experimentation, for artistic expression, and for creative problem-solving.
 It is also essential for empathizing with other persons, those who are near to us in space and time and culture, but also those who are distant from us in any of these ways.
 It plays a crucial role in inspiring us to acts of loyalty or sacrifice or courage or mercy.

 Fantasy literature and its effect on the imagination are important not only for living in the real world but also for living in the most real of worlds—the Kingdom of God.
 Lewis famously said his imagination was “baptized” by the fantasy writings of George MacDonald.
 Those stories prepared Lewis to understand and to be moved by the truths of the Christian faith.